DNP Cultural Connections Network

 Overview

-The Vanderbilt University School of Nursing (VUSN) Doctor of Nursing Practice (DNP) Cultural Connections Network, a student affinity group aims to bring together DNP students of all backgrounds to celebrate and advocate for increased representation of all groups in the nursing profession.
-We serve as a platform for DNP students who identify with an underrepresented groups in nursing.
-We embrace and celebrate all ethnicities, races, nationalities, gender identities, cultures, sexual orientations, and abilities that create a community of nurse leaders and scholars within the VUSN DNP program.
+The objective of the Doctor of Nursing Practice Cultural Connections Network (DNPCCN), a student affinity group, is to bring together DNP students of all backgrounds to celebrate and advocate for increased representation of all groups in the nursing profession.
+We embrace and celebrate all ethnicities, races, nationalities, gender identities, cultures, sexual orientations and abilities that create a community of nurse leaders and scholars within the VUSN DNP program.
 We strive to promote an environment that promotes a sense of belonging where everyone feels valued and deeply connected.

-We are intentional in our vision to optimize the visibility, recruitment, and support of nurse leaders by promoting their unique attributes and contributions to the nursing profession.
-Our organization provides a safe and supportive space for gaining insight and understanding of intersectionality in health care through social engagement, networking, and professional learning opportunities to improve the quality of health care delivered to all patient populations including those where health disparities continue.
+DNPCCN members are intentional in their vision to optimize the visibility, recruitment and support of nurse leaders by promoting their unique attributes and contributions to the nursing profession.
+DNPCCN provides a safe and supportive space for gaining insight and understanding of intersectionality in health care through social engagement, networking and professional learning opportunities to improve the quality of health care delivered to all patient populations, including those where health disparities continue.
 The DNP Cultural Connections Network aims to help nurse leaders broaden their perspectives on emancipatory knowing to foster strategies that support the plurality of community, perspectives and values in all of their professional domains.

 Group Leadership